Key Takeaway

 BPC-157 side effects: Generally well-tolerated in animal studies.
 Anecdotal human reports include mild nausea, dizziness, and injection site discomfort.
 No significant toxicity has been observed.

 Epithalon side effects: Limited side effect data is available.
-Animal studies and limited human research have not revealed significant adverse effects.
+Animal studies and limited human research haven't revealed significant adverse effects.
 Some users report mild injection site reactions.
-The long-term effects of telomerase activation in humans are not fully understood.
+The long-term effects of telomerase activation in humans aren't fully understood.

 Frequently Asked Questions